jonathanpberger/subjective-objective-design/README.md

+# Subjective Design and Objective Design, from the LeanUX NYC 2014 conference.

+---

 # Pivotal Presentation README

 This is a presentation template for Pivots who prefer to write presentations using command-line-based tools rather than keynote.